On linear weak predictability with single point spectrum degeneracy: The main result

 The rate of spectrum vanishing for predictable processes considered in Theorem \ref{Th1} is characterized by the pairs $(q,c)\in(1,+\infty)\times (0,+\infty)$.
-The following proposition shows that the choice of the critical values here is sharp. \begin{proposition} If either $q\in(0,1)$ or $c\le 0$, then the class $\X(q,c)$ is not predictable in the sense of Definition \ref{def1}(i). \end{proposition} \begin{remark} Since predicting kernels $\w\kappa=\F^{-1}\w K|_{i\R}$ in Theorem \ref{ThM} are real valued, it follows that the corresponding processes $\w y=\w\kappa \circ x$ are real valued if $x$ is real valued.
-This implies that Theorems \ref{Th1}-\ref{ThM} hold with a modification of Definition \ref{def1} involving real valued processes $x,y,\w y_j$, and $\w y$. \end{remark}
+The following proposition shows that the choice of the critical values here is sharp.